pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 `
 ```

-If the interval message exceeds ~30 KB, extra fields are omitted and here_now_refresh=true is set.
-Perform hereNow to fetch users.
+If the interval message exceeds ~30 KB, extra fields are omitted and here_now_refresh: true is included; call hereNow to get full user list.

 #### Wildcard subscribe to channels

-Requires Stream Controller add-on (Enable Wildcard Subscribe).
-Only one level wildcard (a.*) is supported.
+Requires Stream Controller add-on, one-level wildcard only (a.*).
+Wildcard grants/revokes must match the same one-level pattern.

 ```
 1

 ```

 #### Subscribing with state

-Requires Presence.
-Always set and persist a unique UUID for the user/device.
+Requires Presence and a stable UUID set for the client.

 ```
 1

 ```

 #### Subscribe to a channel group